 Training and assistance

-The regulations prohibit providing any financial or other assistance, financial resources, financial services, advice or training related to military activities to any person in the DRC (see regulation 12).
+The regulations prohibit providing any financial or other assistance, financial resources, financial services, advice or training related to military activities to any person in the DRC (with some exceptions, see regulation 12).

-The regulations prohibit people designated by the UN from entering or transiting through New Zealand unless entry or transit would be consistent with the UNSC’s determinations (see regulation 12D).
-You can access the consolidated list of people and entities designated by the UN here (external link).
+The regulations prohibit people designated by the UN(external link) from entering or transiting through New Zealand unless entry or transit would be consistent with the UNSC’s determinations (see regulation 12D).